LambdaLabs/docsy-lambda-docs/content/en/workstations/quickstart-guide/unboxing-and-setting-up-vector/index.md

 using the included cord.
 Ideally, the power outlet will be on a dedicated circuit.

+**Do not use a power strip, surge suppressor, or uninterruptible power supply (UPS or battery backup).**

 Also, make sure your PSU is switched to the **|** (on) position.